-Data efficiency company Databound are seeking charities in need better data management.
+Data efficiency company Databound are seeking charities in need of better data management.
 When properly harnessed, data can create meaningful insights and help to drive purposeful decision making.
 If your charity would benefit from better data management, fill out the contact form on their site and quote ‘whatCharity’ for your free trial reference.

 Databound is a young and dynamic company, that specialises in finding and implementing novel and cutting-edge methods to optimise the efficiency of your business.

 Data is generally defined as “information, especially facts or numbers, collected to be examined and considered and used to help decision-making, or information in an electronic form that can be stored and used by a computer”.
 More simply put, data is the information that we collect every day to allow us to make informed decisions, often without thinking about it.